e-harrell/stock/Results.md

 ---
 title: "Stock prices forecasting project"
 author: "Erika Harrell"
-date: "2/3/2021"
+date: "7/28/2021"
 output:
   html_document:
     keep_md: yes
 ---

 ### Disclaimer: This project was conducted for educational purposes only.
 Do not attempt to use results of this analysis to make financial decisions.
-The views expressed in this document do not necessarily reflect the views of the Bureau of Justice Statistics or the US Department of Justice.
+The views expressed in this document do not necessarily reflect the views of the Bureau of Justice Statistics nor the U.S. Department of Justice.

 ## Summary
 ### This project compares the high stock prices for 5 stocks: Apple, Netflix, CBS/Viacom, Amazon, and Disney.
 It took prices from the Yahoo Finance website <https://finance.yahoo.com/> for the dates from September 23, 2020 to November 17, 2020 when the New York Stock Exchange was open.
 For each stock, it used the high prices for the first 24 dates in the time period to predict the high prices for the next 16 dates.
 For Amazon, Apple, and Netflix high stock prices, the forecasted model performed better than the average one-step, naïve forecast computed in-sample.
 However, for CBS/Viacom and Disney high stock prices, the forecasted model performed worse than the average one-step, naive forecast computed in-sample.